Looking for a Pasta with Wild Mushrooms, Walnuts, and Smoked Duck Breast Recipe?

 Stir carefully.
 Season with salt and pepper and cook until the sauce thickens slightly.

 Cook the pasta in a large pot of boiling salted water until al dente.
 I always shorten the cooking time on the packet by 1 minute when I’m heating my pasta in sauce afterwards.
 Set aside about ½ cup / 125 ml of the cooking water.
 As soon as the pasta is done and drained, transfer it directly into the pan of sauce.
-Add 2 tablespoons of cooking water.
+Add 2 tablespoons of the cooking water.

 Stir carefully over low heat.
 The sauce must remain creamy and coat the pasta.
 Remove from the heat and keep warm.